U.S. shares rebound; oil pares gains after Iran ship seizure

 The start of the Federal Reserve's two-day policy meeting injected some caution into markets.
 Analysts expect soft U.S. data will nudge the U.S. central bank toward a dovish monetary policy.

-The dollar index, which measures the greenback against a basket of major currencies, fell to an eight-week low of 96.011 after an unexpectedly weak U.S. consumer confidence report for April.
+The dollar index .DXY, which measures the greenback against a basket of major currencies, fell to an eight-week low of 96.011 after an unexpectedly weak U.S. consumer confidence report for April.

 (Reporting by Sam Forgione; Additional reporting by Tanya Agrawal in Bengaluru and Gertrude Chavez-Dreyfuss and Barani Krishnan in New York; Editing by Nick Zieminski)